Škoda Rapid (2012): Five-door hatchback (Rapid Spaceback; NH1)

 A range of four petrol/gasoline, and two diesel engines offering maximum power outputs ranging from 75–122 PS is the same as in the Rapid.

 The same counts for the equipment.
-With launch of the Spaceback, the European Rapid models were given optional low power dipped beam xenon headlights.
+With launch of the Spaceback, the European Rapid models were given optional low-power dipped beam xenon headlights.
 Due to the high intensity of xenon lamps, by law, if xenon headlights are fitted, headlight washers and dynamic headlight range adjustment must also be used.

 Both measures are aimed at maintaining the light beam at a constant volume and angle relative to the road surface in order to avoid dazzling other road users.
 The luminous flux of xenon headlights in the Rapid models is 2,000 lumens, so there is no need to install a headlight washer system or dynamic range adjustment.

+The most common 1.4 TSI engine itself – CAXA Variant – is reliable, however, it can be prone to carbon buildup on the intake valves, since these never come into contact with fuel on direct injection engines.
+The best way to mitigate this issue is by using good quality fuel – minimum 95 RON – and regular oil changes.
+However, the most expensive failure is the wastegate bushing on the stock Mitsubishi turbocharger.
+The only surefire way to detect it is by driving while running an OBD diagnostic: overboosting or underboosting will be visible depending on the position where the wastegate flap is stuck at, the symptom being low speed pre-ignition – LSPI – audible at low RPMs under load, which occurs even with 100 RON fuel since the ECU cannot adjust the timing and stochiometric ratio adequately.